OfficeDev/office-js-docs-pr/docs/includes/mac-cache-folders.md

 Add-ins are often cached in Office on Mac for performance reasons.
 Normally, the cache is cleared by reloading the add-in.
 If more than one add-in exists in the same document, the process of automatically clearing the cache on reload might not be reliable.

 You can clear the cache by using the personality menu of any task pane add-in.
+However, this option is unavailable for Outlook because the personality menu isn't supported in Outlook add-ins.

 - Choose the personality menu.
 Then choose **Clear Web Cache**.
     > [!NOTE]